ans-group/docs.ukfast.co.uk/source/desktop/fastdesk/index.rst

 FASTdesk
 ========

-FASTdesk is UKFast's hosted desktop solution, based on Citrix Receiver.
+FASTdesk is UKFast's Hosted Desktop As A Service solution, based on Citrix Receiver.

 .. toctree::
    :maxdepth: 1